buzzm/sqlitebson/README.md

  select bson_get(bson_column, 'path.to.someBinary') ... returns hex-encoded string of bytes

- We return only te hex-encoded bytes and not the x'' syntax wrapper to simplify consumption by client-side programs for which the x'' wrapper has no value.
+ We return only the hex-encoded bytes and not the x'' syntax wrapper to simplify consumption by client-side programs for which the x'' wrapper has no value.
  For those use cases where you wish to put the bytes back into sqlite as a binary, use bson_get_bson: